dojo/docs/dijit/info.rst

 In general it's the same list, although certain attributes (like id and type) can only be set during initialization.

-This basically mirrors have vanilla HTML DOM nodes work, although the syntax is a bit different.
+This basically mirrors how vanilla HTML DOM nodes work, although the syntax is a bit different.
-Specifically, to get/set attributes after initialization, you need to use the attr() method:
+Specifically, to get/set attributes after initialization, you need to use the ``attr()`` method:

 .. code-block :: javascript